i-am-himanshukansal/developer-portfolio/README.md

 ## 🎨 Customization

-All portfolio content is managed from:
+All portfolio content is managed from ;

 ```
 utils/data/